 I might try to figure a workaround that creates a type of micro-sponsorship that provides a company with a small, but legitimate, marketing component that also comes with the hospitality assets they seek.
 This will be easy for the pro teams in the market and perhaps, a little more challenging for colleges where sponsorship and ticket sales sometimes operate independently of each other.

 The new tax bill will most certainly pose a bigger challenge for colleges as not only do they face this corporate tax issue but also many colleges (including ASU) require a tax-deductible “gift” for the purchase of football tickets.

 In fact, 60% of the actual cost of my season tickets is or was a tax-deductible gift.

 That’s significant and that’s going to be a real problem for colleges moving forward.
 If fans can’t deduct the cost of their tickets they may opt to stay home and watch the game on TV.
 There are other, deeper implications for college athletics that this new tax law will have but that’s another blog topic for another time.

 Just know that you won’t see a bunch of AD’s voting for Trump in 2020.

-The new tax law will most definitely have an impact on how corporate America purchases tickets and how sports teams sell premium hospitality assets.
+The new tax bill will most definitely have an impact on how corporate America purchases tickets and how sports teams sell premium hospitality assets.
 I am certain that the teams affected by this are on it and devising ways to make certain they are not negatively impacted by these new laws.